-If the Specified Denomination is expressed to be $\in 100,000$ or its equivalent and multiples of a lower principal amount (for example $\in 1,000$ ), insert the additional wording below:
+If the Specified Denomination is expressed to be $\epsilon 100,000$ or its equivalent and multiples of a lower principal amount (for example $\epsilon 1,000$), insert the additional wording below:

-( $'\epsilon 100,000$ and integral multiples of $[\epsilon 1,000]$ in excess thereof up to and including $[\epsilon 199,000]$ .
-No Notes in definitive form will be issued with a denomination above $[\epsilon 199,000]$ .')
+(\leftarrow 100,000 and integral multiples of [\in 1,000] in excess thereof up to and including [\in 199,000].
+No Notes in definitive form will be issued with a denomination above [\in 199,000].')

-[ ] (If only one Specified Denomination, insert the Specified Denomination.
+[] (If only one Specified Denomination, insert the Specified Denomination.
 If more than one Specified Denomination, insert the lowest common factor.
 Note: There must be a common factor in the case of two or more Specified Denominations.)

-[ ] (In the case of FX Linked Notes, Inflation Linked Notes and CMS Linked Notes include date of resolutions/authorizations/approval for issuance of Notes obtained)
+[] (In the case of FX Linked Notes, Inflation Linked Notes and CMS Linked Notes include date of resolutions/authorizations/approval for issuance of Notes obtained)